clj-kondo/clj-kondo/analysis/README.md

    - `:filename`, `:row`, `:col`
    - `:from`: the namespace which uses
    - `:to`: the used namespace
+   - `:as`: the alias of namespace, if used

 - `:var-definitions`, a list of maps with:
   - `:filename`, `:row`, `:col`